Honours Field School

 - Gossans associated with the Aggeneys base metal deposit

-- Late- to post-Namaquan Li-mineralised pegmatites near Kakamas.
+- Late- to post-Namaquan Li-mineralised pegmatites near Onseepkaans and Kakamas.